 Multiple lawsuits have already been filed against Subaru by automobile owners who may have been harmed by the failure of Subaru to adequately address concerns about the Denso fuel pump.
 A number of class action lawsuits are in progress and may be consolidated into one or more lawsuits in the future.

-People whose Subaru automobile or DENSO fuel pump automobile has suffered fuel pump failure or problems, or people who purchased a 2013 to 2019 Subaru Outback, Forester, Impreza, Ascent, Crosstrek, WRX, or Legacy may be eligible for compensation and should seek legal advice.
+People whose Subaru automobile or DENSO fuel pump automobile has suffered fuel pump failure or problems, or people who purchased a 2013 to 2019 Subaru Outback, Forester, Impreza, Ascent, Crosstrek, WRX, or Legacy may be eligible for compensation.